Sergey Chemezov: Kremlin aide to Putin

 From 1996 to 1999, he was chairman of the Department for Foreign Economic Relations within the Office for Presidential Affairs, serving under Putin.
 Later he transitioned to the position of chairman of the Department for Foreign Economic Relations of the Presidential Administration of Russia.
 During this time and although both Ukraine and Georgia objected, Chemezov was pivotal in securing for Russia, Russia's correct share from the former USSR's state property, state archives and state debts.

-Head of Promexport and Rosboronexport
+Head of Promexport and Rosoboronexport

 From September 1999 to November 2000, Chemezov served as CEO of Promexport.
 In August 2000, he became a member of the Presidential Committee on Military and Engineering Cooperation between Russia and Foreign Countries.
 From November 2000 to April 2004, Chemezov served as first deputy CEO of Rosoboronexport and then as its CEO from 2004 to 2007.
 After Rosoboronexport obtained an 66% stake in VSMPO-Avisma in October 2006, Sergey Chemezov became chairman of VSMPO-AVISMA in November 2006.

 CEO of Rostec

 On 26 November 2007, Putin appointed by decree Chemezov as CEO of Russian Technologies Corporation, which was renamed Rostec in late 2012.
+He is credited with the consolidation of hundreds of state-owned enterprises that were made his responsibility as the fruit of government decree.
+In the decade after his appearance, the total volume of exports doubled to just under $14 billion.

 At the 6th United Russia party convention held on 2 December 2006, Chemezov was elected to the party's Supreme Council.
 At the 7th party convention on 26 May 2012, Chemezov was reelected.